liamdickson-uni/group-h-sem/use-cases/use-case-10.md

 ### Goal in Context

-As a *Regional logistics manager* I want to see the top N populated cities in a region where N is provided by the user in order to aid in the regional placement of distribution centres.
+As a *regional finance manager* I want to have access to a list of all the cities in a region organised by largest populations to smallest so that I can appropriately calculate the average transaction value per person within cities of specific regions.

 ### Scope